Jo Mattli, the Swiss Italian couturier who brought Continental Flair to LondonFebruary 29, 2020

 Dresses for the Coronation

 In 1952 – 53, Jo Mattli was at the peak of his career.
-Along with the other top British couturiers he designed dresses for peeresses to wear at the coronation of Queen Elizabeth II and all the associated social events.
+Along with the other top British fashion designers he designed dresses for peeresses to wear at the coronation of Queen Elizabeth II and all the associated social events.
 Because space was limited at St Paul’s Cathedral the dresses were opulent but very slim.
 It was also reported that because the gown was worn under a ceremonial robe and there would be a large amount of people there, it was going to be uncomfortably hot at the coronation.
 To “beat the heat”, some peeresses were opting for just the front of a dress, pinned onto their underwear.

 Jo Mattli, Ready to Wear and Vogue Patterns

 But in July 1955, having expanded too quickly, Mattli (Couturiers) Limited went into liquidation.
 In just three months he was back with a small couture collection under the name of Mattli Limited.
-He also started leaning more heavily on his ready-to-wear business, and registered it as a seperate company, Mattli (Ready To wear) Limited.
-By the end of the 50s he was designing for the Grattan mail order catalogue and the Co-Operative Wholesale Society, and in the 60s he started producing home sewing patterns for Vogue.
+He also started leaning more heavily on his ready-to-wear business, and registered it as a separate company, Mattli (Ready To wear) Limited.
+By the end of the 50s he was designing for the Grattan mail order catalogue and the Co-Operative Wholesale Society, and in the 60s he started producing home sewing patterns for Vogue Sewing.